 The National Action Plan for Renewable Energy (NREAP, 2013), set a target of 27% of renewables in the final energy consumption in 2020 (37% for electricity, 30% for heating and 10% for transport).
 However, Serbia is likely to miss its 2020 target, with only 21% in 2019 (of which 30% for electricity, 27% for heating, and 1.1% for transport).

 Interactive Chart Serbia Share of Renewables in Electricity Production (incl hydro)

 CO2 Fuel Combustion/CO2 Emissions

-Serbia's Nationally Determined Contribution (NDC) aims at cutting greenhouse (GHG) emissions by 9.8% in 2030, compared with 1990 levels (that included Kosovo with its coal-fired power plants).
+Serbia's Nationally Determined Contribution (NDC) aims at cutting GHG emissions by 9.8% in 2030, compared with 1990 levels (target including Kosovo with its coal-fired power plants).
 As GHG emissions already fell by 22% between 1990 and 2016, this would correspond to a 15% increase over the 2016 level.

 Secured payment by